$L_{\infty}$ liftings of semiregularity maps via Chern-Simons classes: Curved DG-pairs and statement of the main results

 \begin{remark} The name semiregularity map is clearly motivated by the analogous definition by Buchweitz and Flenner \cite{BF}.
 More precisely, every morphism $\sigma_1^k$ factors as the composition of two morphisms of differential graded vector spaces

-and the direct generalisation of Buchweitz-Flenner's semiregularity maps should be the maps induced by $\tau^k_1$ in the group $H^2(A/I)$.
-However, several geometric considerations about Abel-Jacobi maps (see e.g. the introduction of \cite{semireg}) strongly suggest that, from the point of view of deformation theory, the right objects to consider are the maps $\sigma^k_1$. \end{remark}
+and the direct generalisation of Buchweitz--Flenner's semiregularity maps should be the maps induced by $\tau^k_1$ in the group $H^2(A/I)$, up to signs.
+However, several geometric considerations about Abel--Jacobi maps (see e.g. the introduction of \cite{semireg}) strongly suggest that, from the point of view of deformation theory, the right objects to consider are the maps $\sigma^k_1$. \end{remark}

 \begin{remark} For every $x\in A^1$ one can consider the twisted derivation $d_x=d+[x,-]$ and an easy computation shows that $A_x:=(A,d_x,R_x)$ remains a curved DG-algebra with curvature $R_x=R+d(x)+\frac{1}{2}[x,x]$.
 In particular, if $x\in I$ then $I$ is a curved Lie ideal also for $A_x$, the derivations $d,d_x$ induce the same differential in $A/I$ and $A/[A,A]$, the difference $R_x-R$ is exact in $A/[A,A]$ and therefore the semiregularity maps of the pairs $(A,I)$ and $(A_x,I)$ induce the same map in cohomology.